shehroozevelt23/shehroozevelt23/README.md

 ### Hi there 👋
 Skilled in several programming languages and am constantly learning new ones.
 Experienced in Mobile Dev & Web Dev.
-Interested in BackEnd & FullStack Dev, Mobile App Dev, Web Dev, Machine Learning, Cyber Security.
+Interested in BackEnd & FullStack Dev, Mobile App Dev, Machine Learning, Cyber Security.

 <!--
 **shehroozevelt23/shehroozevelt23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.